moneroexamples/compile-bitcoin-classic-012-ubuntu-1604/README.md

-# Compile Bitcoin Classic on Xubuntu 16.04 x64
+# Compile Bitcoin Classic on Ubuntu 16.04 x64
 The example shows how to compile current github version of on [Bitcoin Classic](https://github.com/bitcoinclassic/bitcoinclassic) (i.e., 0.12) on Ubuntu 16.04 x64.